 Enter Ramp.
 Ramp is a corporate card that can help you reduce your operational costs, monitor spending in real-time, control your expenses, and manage vendor relationships.
 In addition to high credit limits, instant 1.5% cash back on purchases, and unlimited virtual and physical cards, Ramp is the only card that comes with a built-in expense management platform.

-On top of this, Ramp also introduced their patented vendor management platform into the card.
+On top of this, Ramp's software includes automated vendor management.
 Now, companies can save time and resources on vendor management by centralizing the SaaS procurement process, uncovering shadow IT, and eliminating duplicate spend.

 With Ramp, you can reconcile instantly and view your company spend as it happens, all while cutting expenses.
 Put simply, it’s the key to reducing your small business’ operational costs.